 Here are a few key data points from our latest research on Process Improvement and Automation:

 The majority of respondents see BPM as the combination of a systematic approach to improving business processes (97%) and workflow or BPM technology (79%).
 66% see these technologies as "change management."

 Forty-eight percent of respondents say they are vaguely familiar or have no clear understanding of BPM.
 18% say it is well understood and embraced in their organizations.
 [Note: For newbies, you might want to check out our "What is Business Process Management?" page.]

 Nearly a third of respondents say there is no one directly responsible for ownership of their processes.
 58% say they have process owners.

-There is a growing realization that information once born digital, should remain digital and can in fact bring about greater value to the organization when managed and processed quickly and efficiently.
-There is also a growing realization that designing, automating, and refining operational processes enables business organizations to explore new types of innovation and instill creativity in relation to business process options, rather simply trying to enhance and support their current ways-of-working.
+There is a growing realization that information, once born digital, should remain digital and can, in fact, bring about the greater value to the organization when managed and processed quickly and efficiently.
+There is also a growing realization that designing, automating, and refining operational processes enable business organizations to explore new types of innovation and instill creativity in relation to business process options rather than simply trying to enhance and support their current ways-of-working.
 Where once the limitation was based on media type or restricted to confinement within the corporate walls, businesses today can extend their processes and interactions beyond the corporate walls – securely.

-Bob is Vice President and Chief Analyst of AIIM Market Intelligence.
+Bob is the President and Founder of Bob Larrivee Consultancy.
 An internationally recognized Subject Matter Expert and thought leader with over thirty years of experience in the fields of information and process management, Bob is an avid techie with a focus on the application of advanced technologies to enhance business operations.